 These aren’t actually errors, per say, but they can get in the way of your site’s ranking and are notoriously hard to detect without the proper toolset.

-In Webmaster Tools, head to the “Search Appearance” tab and click on “HTML Improvements.”
+In Webmaster Tool, head to the “Search Appearance” tab and click on “HTML Improvements.”
 Here, you’ll find a list of different discrepancies with your site’s meta data—namely, the title tags and meta descriptions of your individual pages.
 This list will be conveniently broken out into which are duplicates, which are too long, which are too short, and which are non-informative.

 There’s no easy way to fix all of these errors at once.
 Instead, you’ll have to take a look at an individual page level and rewrite the titles and descriptions under scrutiny.
 With duplicate meta data issues, sometimes the problem is fixed as easily as changing a couple of words.